slai-labs/get-beam/examples/slack-similarity-search/README.md

 ## Setup Metal

 First, we'll create an index on Metal.

-Give it a name.
-You can use the defaults for the other options.
+Metal has two index types: **flat** and **Hierarchical Navigable Small World (HNSW)**.

+Flat uses a simple one-dimensional data structure, and uses nearest neighbors search to find record similarity.
+In contrast, HNSW works by constructing a hierarchy of different dimensions, which is more efficient and less computationally intensive, at the expense of accuracy.

+For this example, we'll be using the Flat dataset.
+Our dataset is only 100 records, so the performance penalty of the Flat index shouldn't be an issue.

 ![](./img/metal-index.png)